 - Based on the audit policy and audit plans, the Audit and Supervisory Committee members hold regular meetings for the exchange of opinions with the President and Representative Director, and they perform audits of the executive directors, executive officers, internal control departments, and others.
-In addition, the Audit and Supervisory Committee members gather necessary information by, for example, receiving audit reports from UBE's independent accounting auditors and internal audit departments, attending the Strategic Management Meeting and other important meetings, inspecting important approval documents, and regularly exchanging information with the corporate auditors of subsidiaries and they report the results of the audit. - The outside Audit and Supervisory Committee members also attend meetings of the Nominating Committee and the Remuneration Committee to verify details and procedures in order to provide oversight of the appointment, dismissal, and remuneration, etc., of directors (excluding directors who are Audit and Supervisory Committee members).
+In addition, the Audit and Supervisory Committee members gather necessary information by, for example, receiving audit reports from UBE's independent accounting auditors and internal audit departments, attending the Strategic Management Meeting and other important meetings, inspecting important approval documents, and regularly exchanging information with the corporate auditors of subsidiaries and they report the results of the audit. - · In order to ensure the appropriateness of the decision-making process regarding the appointment, dismissal, and remuneration, etc., of directors (excluding directors who are Audit and Supervisory Committee members), the outside Audit and Supervisory Committee members also participate in deliberations as members of the Nominating Committee and the Remuneration Committee to verify the details and procedures.